Serving Opportunities during COVID-19

 Looking for ways to serve our local community during COVID-19?
 Resurrection people are accustomed to serving our neighbors and Being Christ in the Community.
 Today however, the challenge is finding ways to serve safely.
 Below are current opportunities to serve.

-- Donate and serve at Perry Township Schools annual SHARE event at the Sixth Grade Academy on Saturday, July 25 from 11 a.m. – 1 p.m.
-Learn what is needed and how you can help!
+- Serve as a volunteer at Perry Township Schools annual SHARE event at the Sixth Grade Academy on Saturday, July 25 from 11 a.m. – 1 p.m.
+Learn how you can help!
 Details

 - Add your name to the RLC Serving Opportunities Signup to be notified immediately by email when an opportunity becomes available.